dhsolver/vue-cms/readme.md

 ### Development Setup

-1. Set MIX_DEV_API_URL variable in .env file to point to your local install of the Junket API
+1. Copy .env.example file to .env and edit MIX_DEV_API_URL to point to your local install of the Junket API

 ```
 MIX_DEV_API_URL=http://junket-api.test